 - Recounts shall be conducted according to Title 12, Subtitle 1 of the Election Law Article of the Annotated Code of Maryland, COMAR 33.12, and State Board instructions and in an orderly manner to ensure an accurate count.

 - The recount petitioner or a court will determine the type of recount to verify the vote count.
-There are four options to recount votes cast on the voting units during early voting and on election day (cast on the AccuVote-TS voting system).
-These options are:
+Please contact the State Board of Elections for a description of the different types of recounts.

 - The local board of elections is responsible for conducting the recount.
 (COMAR 33.12.02.05) Counsel to the local board of elections shall be present during the recount.